blakegarretson/essentials/main.md

 ## Graphing/Plotting

-*Note that this section is dedicated to standalone graphing/plotting software, but apps in other categories (e.g. statistics, CAS, and office suites) have graphing/plotting capabilties as well.
+*Note that this section is dedicated to standalone graphing/plotting software, but apps in other categories (e.g. statistics, CAS, and office suites) have graphing/plotting capabilities as well.
 Also worth noting, Python libraries like Matplotlib and Seaborn (see [Programming](#programming)) make standalone graphing software somewhat redundant for me, but the feature sets and easier-to-use interfaces make these apps below still the best tool for some jobs.*

 - [gnuplot](http://gnuplot.sourceforge.net/): While it has a steeper learning curve than a typical GUI driven program, gnuplot’s spartan interface helps you plot and tweak quickly without having to know the commands.
 This venerable GNU program has been around since the 1980s quietly excelling in its domain.
 If something can be plotted at all, it can probably be plotted by gnuplot.
 You might want to start with the demo gallery to see what it can do.